Mattersey Hall

-Mattersey Hall is a Christian College with the vision: 'to help form the next generation of Christian leaders.'
-Mattersey Hall is the main training centre for the Assemblies of God in Great Britain, located in Mattersey, near Retford, in Nottinghamshire, England.
-It is also the home of the National Ministry Centre of British Assemblies of God.
+Mattersey Hall was a Christian College with the vision: 'to help form the next generation of Christian leaders.'
+Mattersey Hall was the main training centre for the Assemblies of God in Great Britain, located in Mattersey, near Retford, in Nottinghamshire, England.
+It was also the home of the National Ministry Centre of British Assemblies of God.

-At undergraduate level, a BA in Biblical Studies & Theology is taught onsite or by distance learning, and at postgraduate level, MAs in Biblical Studies, Practical Theology and Missional Leadership are offered as taught programmes.
-Doctor of Ministry, MPhil and PhD courses are also available.
-The College offers short courses where Year 1 modules can be studied intensively over one to two weeks.
-The current Principal is Dr Glenn Balfour and Vice-Principal is Steven Jenkins.
+At undergraduate level, a BA in Biblical Studies & Theology was taught onsite or by distance learning, and at postgraduate level, MAs in Biblical Studies, Practical Theology and Missional Leadership were offered as taught programmes.
+Doctor of Ministry, MPhil and PhD courses were also available.
+The College offered short courses where Year 1 modules can be studied intensively over one to two weeks.
+The last Principal was Dr Glenn Balfour and Vice-Principal was Steven Jenkins.

+In 2021, the Mattersey Hall facility was sold, and Assemblies of God started a new Bible college called Missio Dei, based in Manchester.
+The National Ministry Centre was also moved to Manchester.
+Mattersey Hall is currently owned by Green Pastures, a Christian social enterprise focussing on targeting homelessness.